Action required to halt crustacean crisis in UK seas

 European Lobster populations have already crashed to almost zero in Norway and there are concerns that Brown Crab fisheries in Northern Europe may soon be closed due to population declines, which could result in an influx of foreign boats into UK waters.
 There is already some fishing here by foreign boats, and by UK boats in foreign waters, both of which are currently either poorly regulated or completely unregulated.

 European Spiny Lobsters were brought close to eradication in UK waters as a result of widespread capture by divers and netters in the 1960’s and early 70’s; recent years have seen a small resurgence in numbers.
-As a result, commercial landings have increased, however, declines in catch rate have been reported in some areas where trapping of this animal has re-commenced.
-The European Spiny Lobster is a slow-growing, long-lived animal, vulnerable to exploitation, and twice the governmental nature advisor, the Joint Nature Conservation Committee, has recommended that UK governments should protect them by adding them to the Wildlife and Countryside Act list of protected species, the last request was ignored by UK governments.
+As a result, commercial landings have increased.
+However, declines in catch rate have been reported in some areas where trapping of this animal has re-commenced.
+The European Spiny Lobster is a slow-growing, long-lived animal, vulnerable to exploitation, and twice the governmental nature advisor, the Joint Nature Conservation Committee, has recommended that UK governments should protect them by adding them to the Wildlife and Countryside Act list of protected species.
+The last request was ignored by UK governments.
 The lack of legal protection and unregulated fisheries make this animal very vulnerable to unsustainable catch rates, particularly if effort is diverted on to it from declining Lobster and Brown Crab fisheries.

 Climate change, non-native species (such as the arrival of the Alaskan King Crab), chemical pollution (including potentially from dredging and insecticides), eutrophication, oxygen depletion, harmful algal blooms, and over-fishing are all likely causes of declines in crab and lobster populations.
-While there is need for new science to understand the drivers, in the meantime urgent action must be taken to reduce the pressure on crab and lobster populations, and this must include:
+While there is a need for new science to understand the drivers, in the meantime, urgent action must be taken to reduce the pressure on crab and lobster populations, and this must include:

 • the implementation of population monitoring and the routine production of ‘stock’ assessments for all fished large crustaceans;